 - Oral administration: Take seven drops (approximately 0.4 mL) up to three (3) times daily.* Alternatively, add a serving to some sugar and consume.
 This is the best method to support stomach health, digestion and combat feelings of fatigue.*

-You can also add Ricqles in a glass of water or a hot drink like tea or milk to help with minor cold symptoms and to freshen your breath.*
+You can also add Ricqles in a glass of water or a hot drink like tea or milk to help with minor seasonal discomforts and freshen your breath.*

 - External application: In case you have a headache, you can rub some Riqclès on your forehead or your temples.* You can also apply it to the skin to cool or soothe the affected skin areas.*